TadeskiOne/PaymentProcessor/README.md

 ## Run app

-Basically run in the terminal from the project root command:
+Run in the terminal from the project root command:
 ```shell
 ./fees {path_to_your_file}
 ```
-Project contains a CSV example of the such file, so you could use it:
+The project contains a CSV example of the such file, so you could use it:
 ```shell
 ./fees test.csv
 ```